Relocate non-root aggregates and NAS data LIFs from node2 to node3

 Before you can replace node2 with node4, you must relocate the non-root aggregates that are owned by node2 to node3.

-After the post-checks are completed from the previous stage, the resource release for node2 starts automatically.
+After the post-checks from the previous stage complete, the resource release for node2 starts automatically.
 The non-root aggregates and non-SAN data LIFs are migrated from node2 to node3.

 Remote LIFs handle traffic to SAN LUNs during the upgrade procedure.
 Moving SAN LIFs is not necessary for cluster or service health during the upgrade.